paulocoutinhox/gohc/README.md

 # GoHC

-GoHC was made to be a simple and light healthcheck system made with Go (Golang).
+GoHC was made to be a simple and lightweight healthcheck system made with Go (Golang).

 Some project features:
 - Lightweight (< 5 MB RAM memory)